Running Shots

 Eric Hulst....
 His-Story.

-He put Laguna Beach High School (the Artists) on the national distance running map for preps.
+He put Laguna Beach High School (the Artists) on a national and the world stage in distance running for preps.
 The Laguna Beach legend was always at the head of the pack, recognizable for his muscular size and striking red hair.
 He set a relentless pace and ground down the opposition.
 He was big enough, and strong enough to easily play football.

 As an eighth grader, Eric Hulst was sure that his athletic career was in tennis.
 Over the summer Eric was enrolled in tennis camp.
 The schooling paid off in February when he made the Laguna Beach high varsity team as a freshman, playing on the second doubles team.
 But by then Eric Hulst's tennis career was almost over.
 It would last another couple of weeks before he would officially turn in his racquet to become a full-time runner on the track team.
 Hulst's metamorphosis from tennis player to distance runner began in September.